NithinTLC/Automation_rampup/README.md

 ### Root Folder

 - `README.md`: This file, providing an overview of the project.
-- `requirements.txt`: Lists the necessary dependencies for running the automation scripts.

 ### Page Objects

 The `Page Objects` folder contains files that represent the web pages under automation.